iSolvRisk Inc.

 I created an atomic design system based on Brad Frost’s methodology to bring consistency and scalability to our product.
 By structuring components into atoms, molecules, organisms, templates, and pages, we reduced UI inconsistencies, improved team alignment, and accelerated development with reusable building blocks.

-Turned chaos into clarity: lessons learned from auditing and building a scalable design system
+Turned chaos into clarity: lessons learned from auditing and building a scalable design system.

 Within 5 months of assuming my role, we successfully built the design system in Figma from scratch, resulting in significant improvements in workflow efficiency and design quality.
 Design productivity increased, and handoff clarification meetings decreased.
 Here are the key insights I will bring to future projects: